flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 double dval = 3.14;
 cptr = &dval; //ok: but cannot change dval though cptr
 ```
-b) A const pointer points to a fixed object and cannot be re-pointed to other objects.
+c) A const pointer points to a fixed object and cannot be re-pointed to other objects.

 ```
 int errNumb = 0;